ember-learn/guides-source/guides/release/getting-started/quick-start.md

 }
 ```

-This code example uses a feature of JavaScript called Classes.
+This code example uses a feature of JavaScript called classes.
 Learn more with this [overview of the latest JavaScript features](https://ponyfoo.com/articles/es6).

 In a route's `model()` method, you return whatever data you want to make available to the template.